 Having the right toolkit is essential to a smooth styling process in any photo studio, whether you are styling flat lay or on a mannequin.
 In this tutorial, we will give you a rundown of the essential tools every stylist and fashion product photographer needs to style, shoot and make their garments look great.

 Styling is one of the most important elements of any fashion brand.
 It governs how your clothes look on your store and helps ensure they stand out against the competition, whilst giving customers the ability to realize how they may look when worn.
 So a kit full of useful tools is absolutely essential to govern how your clothes are styled in a quick, simple and creative manner.

 First, let’s give a quick rundown of the tools that should be in your toolkit.
 Then, we’ll describe how to use each one to bring your product shots up to a world class standard.

 The equipment every stylist needs:

-- Pins - ranging from safety pins, bobby pins, fastening pins & more
+- Pins - Safety pins, bobby pins, fastening pins & more

-- Clips - ranging from snap clips, alligator clips, binder clips & more
+- Clips - Snap clips, alligator clips, binder clips & more

-- Blu/White tack - or any kind of semi-permanent adhesive
+- Blu/White tack - Any kind of semi-permanent adhesive

 - Scissors - Normal scissors suffice, fashion scissors are recommended